Creating a community of carers

 Life Without Barriers will launch more MOCKINGBIRD FAMILY™ Constellations in the near future.
 Through these Constellations we will improve the outcomes for children and young people by supporting and empowering carers.

-For more information about MOCKINGBRID FAMILY™, contact Chris Skinner, Practice Advisor, National Practice and Quality by emailing Chris.Skinner@lwb.org.au
+For more information about MOCKINGBIRD FAMILY™, contact Chris Skinner, Practice Advisor, National Practice and Quality by emailing Chris.Skinner@lwb.org.au